Hershykhehra1/MessageBoard_API/README.md

 #### **Templates**
 - **main.ftlh**: FreeMarker template for rendering the login and registration forms along with the message display sections.
-  - **Head Section**: Links to Bootstrap and JavaScript files.
-  - **Body Section**: Contains the login form, registration form, message display, and forms for adding/editing messages.
+  - Contains the login form, registration form, message display, and forms for adding/editing messages.

 - **mainMessage.ftlh**: FreeMarker template for rendering the message board view.
-  - **Head Section**: Links to Bootstrap and JavaScript files.
-  - **Body Section**: Displays a personalized welcome message, message table, and forms for adding/editing messages.
+  - Displays a personalized welcome message, message table, and forms for adding/editing messages.

 ### How It Works